 Russian society are able to guarantee its national

-security and the return of high international prestige to it.
+security and the return of high international authority to it.

-Russia's prestige in the international arena largely depends on the success of
+Russia's prestige in the international arena largely depends on success

-within the country, achieving harmony and peace among its peoples.
+within the country, achieving harmony and peace between its peoples.

 Awareness of this and the return of Russia to the number of global players